sara-nl/clouddocs/customize-vm-storage.markdown

 #### Deleting a `disk` from a `template`

 Next to the name of each `disk` on the list of `disk`s when editing a `template`, you can see a black _(x)_ button.
 If you click on it, the `disk` will be removed from the `template`.

+---

+>**NOTE on _Advanced options_**:
+>
+>The _Advanced options_ that you can see on the screen are very specific ones that we do not use  every day.
+If you think you need to use them, we recommend you try and learn about them on the official OpenNebula [documentation](http://docs.opennebula.org/) (for example, [here](http://docs.opennebula.org/4.12/user/virtual_resource_management/vm_guide.html)).
+And if you find benefits in using them, please send us an e-mail to let us know: helpdesk@surfsara.nl.